 Today, the US and Vietnam engage in a Comprehensive Partnership fostering bilateral economic, social, and political ties.
 Specifically, the US supports Vietnam's development of human rights, trade and economic ties, disaster relief efforts, defense and security, science and technology, environment and health, and education and social programs.
 In 2016, the 2 nations entered into a bilateral agreement to promote good governance and strengthen Vietnam's rule of law, with the aim of bringing Vietnam's justice system up to international standards.
-Finally, US-Vietnamese bilateral economic agreements have resulted in a dramatic growth in trade, from anti-American sentiment exists.
-Instead, Vietnamese generally express interest in American culture and support closer relations with the US.
-Further, some Vietnamese see a close alliance with the US as a deterrence to Chinese aggression and a source of regional stability.
+Finally, US-Vietnamese bilateral economic agreements have resulted in a dramatic growth in trade, from

-\$451 million in 1995 to about \$112 billion in 2021.
+\$451 million in 1995 to about \$124 billion in 2023.

-Despite the US's involvement in the Vietnam War (known as "The American War" in Vietnam-see p.
-17-18 of History and Myth), today little
+Despite the US's involvement in the Vietnam War (known as "The American War" in Vietnam) (see History and Myth), today little anti-